A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-22-building-a-domain-specific-language.md

 So in essence, we're writing a declarative language with syntax that models the English of boolean logic.

-## Language Specification Approach
+## How the Language Spec.
+Should be Written
-Another thing that I think is important, regardless of the eventual way the syntax turns out, is that the **language specification imply the interpreter's implementation.**
+Another thing that I think is important, regardless of the eventual way the syntax turns out, is that the **description of the language imply the interpreter's implementation.**
-Parser differentials suck.
-Like they really suck.
-If the implementation of the follows a different control flow from that of the language specification, then language implementation becomes harder.
-When writing the language specification, the presentation should imply a very clear approach to its implementation, while still remaining implementation agnostic.
+If the implementation of the language uses a different control flow than the language specification, language implementation becomes harder.
+Also, a language spec. that makes the order of interpretation clear makes it easier for users to debug their own code.
+When writing the language specification, the presentation should imply a very clear approach to its implementation, while still remaining machine agnostic.

 ## Language Design
 So we're going to need some way to distinguish names from syntax.
 I think the